Merkel camp eyes tie-up with Social Democrats, shuns Greens

-BERLIN Angela Merkel's conservatives appeared headed towards coalition talks with their main center-left rivals on Tuesday after heavyweights from the German chancellor's camp ruled out a marriage with the environmentalist Greens.
+BERLIN Angela Merkel's conservatives appeared headed towards coalition talks with their main centre-left rivals on Tuesday after heavyweights from the German chancellor's camp ruled out a marriage with the environmentalist Greens.

 The Social Democrats (SPD) look most likely to team up with Merkel after her current coalition partner, the market-friendly Free Democrats (FDP), failed to clear the 5 percent threshold to enter parliament.
 The only other parties in the new Bundestag, or lower house, will be the Greens and the hardline Left.